YinaZ/AccessMapLite/README.md

 ### Step 5: Create your own routing info table
 Here let's create a table `routing_info`:

-Use `psql osm` to log into your osm database, and then use these commands to create the pgrouting extension and then create a table named routing_info
+Use `psql osm` to log into your osm database, and then use these commands to create a table named routing_info
 ```
 CREATE TABLE routing_info AS SELECT way AS geom, osm_id FROM planet_osm_roads;
 ```